dervaux/SheetMusicView/ResponsiveDemo/README.md

 # Responsive Line Wrapping Demo

-This demo showcases the automatic line wrapping functionality implemented in the SwiftUI-OSMD bridge project.
+This demo showcases the automatic line wrapping functionality implemented in the SheetMusicView bridge project.

 ## Features Demonstrated